imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 `dockerized` means we are running the measurements within a Docker container with the flags `--privileged --security-opt seccomp:unconfined`.
 See the [`Makefile`](./../Makefile) for the exact invocations.

-**NOTE** during the analysis we noticed the differences in the results obtained in various meachines were small, one order of magnitude lower than the differences between various EVM implementations.
+**NOTE** during the analysis we noticed the differences in the results obtained in various machines were small, one order of magnitude lower than the differences between various EVM implementations.
 We will focus on citing and discussing only the results coming from the `cloud` setup and prioritize the challenge of equilibrating the gas cost schedule to cater for various EVMs.

 #### Garbage collection